Asian Clearing Union: Members

-Currently (2022), the members of ACU are the central banks of Bangladesh, Bhutan, Iran (not active owing to international banking sanctions), India, Maldives, Nepal, Pakistan, Sri Lanka, and Myanmar.
+Currently 2024, the members of ACU are the central banks of Bangladesh, Bhutan, Iran, India, Maldives, Nepal, Pakistan, Sri Lanka, and Myanmar.
 The central banking authorities of member countries have issued detailed instructions and modalities for channeling the monetary transactions through the ACU.
 Membership in the ACU is open to central banks located in the geographical area of ESCAP and non-ESCAP.

 Eligible transactions

 All eligible transactions between member countries are required to be cleared through the Asian Clearing Union.
 The monetary transactions eligible to be settled through the Asian Clearing Union include the following: